 - Update parameters using gradient descent

-- Build a model with neural network mindset
+- Build a model with a neural network mindset

 Assignment 2 Planar data classification with a hidden layer

-We build a 2-Layer neural network to generate red and blue points to form a flower.
-At first, we use logistic regression to classify the points but it doesn’t perform well.
-Then we build a 2-Layer neural network with the following structure with accuracy of 90%.
+We build a 2-layer neural network to generate red and blue points to form a flower.
+At first, we used logistic regression to classify the points but it didn’t perform well.
+Then we build a 2-layer neural network with the following structure with an accuracy of 90%.

-As you can see from above pictures, logistic regression doesn’t classify well because the dataset is not linearly separable.
-A 2 layer neural networks performs way better.
+As you can see from the above pictures, logistic regression doesn’t classify well because the dataset is not linearly separable.
+A 2 layer neural network performs way better.

 Assignment 3 Building your Deep Neural Network: Step by Step

 In this assignment, we build all the build blocks of an L-layer neural network.
 We implement functions for initializing parameters, forward propagation, computing loss, backward propagation, and updating the parameters.
 These functions are then utilized in the next assignment.

 Assignment 4 Deep Neural Network – Application